 We are committed to safeguarding and promoting the welfare of children and young people and all staff share this commitment.
-If you have a concern about the welfare or safety of a child please speak directly to Mr. Axten-Higgs (DSL) or Mrs. Foxall (DDSL).
+If you have a concern about the welfare or safety of a child please speak directly to Mrs Foxall (DSL) or Miss Lintern (DDSL).

 Designated Safeguarding Leads

-Chris Axten-Higgs (Headteacher) is our Designated Safeguarding Lead (DSL) and Sharon Foxall (Deputy Headteacher) is our Deputy Designated Safeguarding Lead (DDSL).
+Sharon Foxall (Headteacher) is our Designated Safeguarding Lead (DSL) and Hannah Lintern (Year 4 Teacher) is our Deputy Designated Safeguarding Lead (DDSL).

 All staff, governors and volunteers undergo enhanced DBS Disclosure check and references are taken up prior to interviewing for any new members of staff.
 All members of staff also complete a Childcare Disqualification Declaration.